-- >This takes place in a public place that others can access - > Others can see into the room - A class colleague knows this is taking place
+- This takes place in a public place that others can access - >Others can see into the room - ➤ A class colleague knows this is taking place

 Staff should avoid contact with pupils outside of school hours if possible.
-As a village primary school, teachers may often be involved in social interactions within the local community.
-It is essential that staff are mindful of the boundary between their personal and professional lives in this setting, as it is not possible to eliminate all contact with pupils and parents within this community.
+As a village primary school, staff may often be involved in social interactions within the local community.
+It is essential that staff are mindful of their conduct and the boundary between their personal and professional lives in this setting, if it is not possible to eliminate all contact with pupils and parents within this community.